 Also, check that you have the right extensions applied to the right campaigns.
 One wrong click and you could have a Structured Snippet Extension stuck with the wrong set of products.

 This is possibly the most important quality check that you can do in advertising!
 Whether it’s an accidental typo or a word that you’re not sure about, a mistake can be costly, so just check everything.
 I tend to go methodically through every single campaign, ad group, keyword, ad, and ad extension that I’ve got.

 Make yourself a checklist and go through them one-by-one:

 - Ad Copy

 Punctuation is also one to watch out for – remember that Google doesn’t allow exclamation marks in headlines for ad copy, and just one in the description.

-Also, if you can, pop into editing the landing page and make sure that there’s no errors there.
+Also, if you can, review and edit the landing page to make sure that there are no errors there.
 It’s also a good idea to get the landing page as optimised as possible with the keywords you’ll be using for the campaign.

 With this quality check procedure in hand or on-screen, you can feel well prepared for sending your campaigns live with no mistakes!
 Even if you have to double-check and triple-check your campaigns, the time and effort spent on that can be well worth it.